 The Southwest Airlines Companion Pass is perhaps the most powerful travel benefit out there.
 With it, you get to bring a companion on any purchased or award flight for merely the cost of taxes.

 Earning it is the tough part: you must get 110,000 qualifying points within the year to earn it for the rest of that year and the whole following calendar year.

 Luckily, points earned through flights and through the Chase Southwest Rapid Rewards® Premier Credit Card go toward this pass (most notably the sign-up and anniversary bonus).
 However, bonus points earned any other way do not.

 Therefore, you can earn the pass through a combination of flights, credit card spending, and sign-up bonus…you just have to get the right amount!

-For example, if you get a 50,000 point sign-up bonus, you will only be short 60,000 points.
+For example, if you got a 50,000 point sign-up bonus, you would only be short 60,000 points.
 Will the families earn the Companion Pass their first year with the card at their level of spend?

 Because you cannot consider bonus points, we will leave elite status calculations out.
 All card earnings count, but because this is year one you won’t earn the 6,000 anniversary bonus points.